7th World Congress Against the Death Penalty, 3 months to go

 26 November 2018

+ECPM invites you to meet us in Brussels on February 26th 2019 for the 7th World Congress against the Death Penalty!
 The World Congress against the Death Penalty, an essential meeting of abolitionist activists, encourages countries to make concrete commitments, mobilizes public opinion and helps to develop common strategies.
 For its 7th edition, the Congress will be held in Brussels, the European capital, from February 26th to the 1st of March 2019.
 It is organised by ECPM in partnership with the World Coalition Against the Death Penalty and under the sponsorship of Belgium, the European Parliament, Switzerland and the European Union.
 Join us!

 For more details on the provisional programme, see the official website of the 7th Congress